-If you look-up almost any article on gene therapy, two things stand out.
-The first is just how recently gene therapy has come to market and the second is how jaw-droppingly expensive the treatments are.
+Gene Therapy Technology: If you look-up almost any article on gene therapy technology, two things stand out.
+The first is just how recently genetic therapy has come to market and the second is how jaw-droppingly expensive the treatments are.
 The cost of treatment so seems to stun journalists that the price tag itself becomes part of the story.

 Case in point: last August, in a story about the first ever FDA-approved gene therapy treatment (for Leukemia), the New York Times included the $475,000 price tag in its headline.
 In October, Reuters repeated the convention in their story about a $373,000 Lymphoma treatment.
 In January, the Washington Post followed suit reporting on an $850,000 treatment for retinal dystrophy.

-You cannot, it seems, talk about gene therapy without talking about costs.
+You cannot, it seems, talk about gene therapy technology without talking about costs.

-Despite the fact that these new therapies are expensive, if they work as expected, they’ll likely save the healthcare system money over time in reduced hospitalizations, deaths, etc.
+Despite the fact that the new genetic therapy is expensive, if it works as expected, it’ll likely save the healthcare system money over time in reduced hospitalizations, deaths, etc.

-So far, a variety of explorations into gene therapy have yielded promising results.
+So far, a variety of explorations into genetic therapy and gene therapy steps have yielded promising results.
 The University of Utah has curated a great list of gene therapy successes.
 They report several promising therapies for diseases that include:

 - Severe Combined Immune Deficiency (SCID)